 The Directors' fees are subject to the Shareholders' approval at general meetings.
 Other emoluments are determined by the Board according to the Director's remuneration policy of our Company, which includes, among others, the salaries paid by comparable companies, experience, responsibility, workload, employment conditions and the time devoted to our Group by the relevant Director.
-Details of the remuneration of the Directors are set out in note 32 to the financial statements.
-None of the Directors has waived any emoluments for the year ended 31 December 2023.
+Details of the remuneration of the Directors are set out in note 33 to the financial statements.